What to Say to Mend a Friendship

 Sometimes one friend has to make the effort to be there for the friend even when you’re not sure they really care if you’re friends or not.
 It’s impossible to know exactly why some people hold on to anger and resentment longer than what might seem reasonable.
 Sometimes all you can do is try your best to seek a resolution.
 You can’t make anybody else do what they don’t want to do.
 You might want to read this blog I wrote on forgiveness for help learning how to forgive your friend.

 Sometimes friendships grow stronger through the difficult times.
-Don’t give up on your friend just because you are having difficulties, but know when it might be time to move on.
+So don’t give up on your friend just because you are having difficulties, but know when it might be time to move on.

 If you think your friend might be struggling with something beyond just your relationship, check out our eBook library for eBooks on all types of issues and every eBook has a section on how to help a friend who is struggling with that issue.

-Also, check out this other guest blog by my friend, JD, about choosing your friends.
 A lot of times, you do have a choice in whom you are close friends with so choose them wisely.
-Here’s JD’s blog: Choose Friends Wisely.
+For more read Choose Friends Wisely.

 Photo Credit: Daiga Ellaby